fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/scu/swissbit.md

 The _fiskaltrust.Middleware.SCU.DE.Swissbit_ package connects the middleware with a Swissbit hardware-TSE via the file system emulated by the TSE.

+### FCC

+## User access rights

+The user access rights depends on the function.

+## Installation

+The default FCC directory is located in our regular service folder C:\ProgramData\fiskaltrust\service\fiskaltrust\FCC.

 ### Parameters

 | Name                   | Description                                                                                        | **Default Value**<br />**Mandatory Field** |